 Tauna Szymanski (Executive Director & Legal Director)

-White woman with long dark hair holding a CommunicationFIRST bag and standing behind a white man with grey hair sitting in a power wheelchair with an AAC device.
-Both are wearing sunglasses and are smiling, with the US Capitol building behind them.Tauna Szymanski, JD, MPA (she/her), is the Executive Director and Legal Director of CommunicationFIRST, the only civil rights organization dedicated to protecting and advancing the rights and interests of the estimated 5 million people in the United States who cannot rely on speech alone to be heard and understood.
-Before joining CommunicationFIRST in 2019, she spent more than a decade practicing at a multinational law firm in London and Washington, DC, representing clients in high-profile environmental and climate change-related cases before federal and state appellate courts, in federal regulatory proceedings, and in environmental commodity transactions.
-While in private practice, her pro bono and volunteer work focused on disability rights and inclusive education.
-She represented the National Disability Rights Network as amicus curiae in the US Supreme Court case of Fry v.
-Napoleon Community Schools, 137 S. Ct.
-743 (2017), which unanimously upheld the rights of students with disabilities to seek justice under the Americans with Disabilities Act and other civil rights laws.
-Ms. Szymanski received her JD from Stanford Law School, MPA and MA in Urban Planning from Princeton University’s School of Public and International Affairs, and BA in international relations from Carleton College.
-She is licensed to practice law in New York and Washington, DC, and serves on the Board of Directors of the Disability Rights Bar Association.
-Ms. Szymanski grew up in China, Hong Kong, Taiwan, Israel, Burma, and the United States, is neurodivergent and multiply disabled, and expresses herself most effectively by typing, though is usually able to communicate using speech.
+Tauna Szymanski, JD, MPA (she/her), is the Executive Director and Legal Director of CommunicationFIRST, the only civil rights organization led by and for and dedicated to protecting and advancing the rights and interests of the estimated 5 million people in the United States who cannot rely on speech alone to be heard and understood.
+Before joining CommunicationFIRST in 2019, she spent more than a decade practicing international climate change and renewable energy law.
+Ms. Szymanski received her JD from Stanford Law School, and an MPA in economics and public policy and MA in Urban Planning from Princeton University’s School of Public and International Affairs.
+She studied international relations and environmental policy as an undergraduate at Carleton College.
+She is licensed to practice law in New York and Washington, DC, and serves on the Boards of Directors of the Disability Rights Education and Defense Fund (DREDF) and the Disability Rights Bar Association (DRBA).
+Ms. Szymanski grew up mostly outside the United States, is neurodivergent and multiply disabled, and expresses herself most effectively by typing, though is usually able to communicate using speech.

-Bob Williams (Policy Director)
+Bob Williams (Senior Advisor)

 Ren Koloni (Program Associate)

-A nonbinary person with pale skin and wearing glasses smiles at the cameraRen Koloni, MA (they/them), is a Program Associate at CommunicationFIRST and disability justice worker.
-As a multiply disabled and chronically ill autistic person, theyve been doing justice work from the sickbed for over a decade, beginning with their work as a community moderator for a transgender youth support blog in high school.
-They earned a bachelors degree in Sociology and Gender Studies from the University of Mary Washington and a masters in English from George Washington University, where they focused on disability and racial justice.
-In addition to their work with CommunicationFIRST, they serve as an expert advocate on the National Healthcare Transition Resource Centers Youth Steering Committee, and provide support to the RAISE Center, a national youth disability resource hub.
-Rens background in linguistics, pedagogy, and trauma studies, combined with their passion for disability justice, drives their interest in communication access, including plain language and AAC.
-They are semi-speaking and communicate most effectively by typing.
+Ren Koloni, MA (they/them), is a disability justice worker and Program Associate at CommunicationFIRST.
+As a multiply-disabled and chronically ill autistic person, they’ve been doing justice work from the sickbed for over a decade, beginning with their work as a community moderator for a transgender youth support blog in high school.
+They earned a bachelor’s degree in Sociology and Gender Studies from the University of Mary Washington and a master’s in English from George Washington University, where they focused on disability and racial justice.
+Ren’s background in linguistics, pedagogy, and trauma studies, combined with their passion for disability justice, drives their interest in communication access, including plain language and AAC.
+This is articulated in one of their articles, “Can Being Denied Augmentative and Alternative Communication (AAC) Cause Lifelong Trauma?”
+Ren is semi-speaking, conversational in Irish Gaelic, and they communicate most effectively by typing.